 Who is responsible:

-If your complaint is to do with site moderation (for example you've reported a user who has been causing problems or would like to challenge a moderating decision such as an infraction or ban), then your complaint will be handled by our Project Advisors/Disputes Committee.
+If your complaint is to do with site moderation (for example you've reported a user who has been causing problems or would like to challenge a moderating decision such as an infraction or ban), then your complaint will be handled by our Lead Moderators/Disputes Committee.

 If your complaint is about any other issue (such as quality of advice), it will be handled by our Operations Team Leader.

 What will happen: During your appeal you will be expected to explain what you have done so far during stage 1, for example who you've spoken to and what they've said.
 They will review your complaint and what happened in your first complaint to decide whether it was dealt with appropriately and let you know what actions, if any, they take as a result of your complaint.